 Lenovo Ideapad Y700

-Another offering from Gigabyte is the P55W v5, a laptop with a battery that can last you over 4 hours – something very rare to find in a gaming laptop.
-It packs similar specifications as some of the other laptops in this list, such as a Core i7 6700HQ clocked at 2.4 Ghz with 8 GB of DDR4 RAM and an Nvidia GTX 970M.
-The display is also worth those specifications – a 15.6 inch full 1080p display, and all of your data and games can reside on the 1 TB hard disk with the OS on a 128 GB SSD for fast boot.
+Another offering from Gigabyte is the P55W v7, a laptop with a battery that can last you over 4 hours – something very rare to find in a gaming laptop.
+It packs similar specifications as some of the other laptops in this list, such as a Core i7 6700HQ clocked at 2.4 Ghz with 16 GB of DDR4 RAM and a Nvidia GTX 970M.
+The display is also worth those specifications – a 15.6-inch full 1080p display, and all of your data and games can reside on the 1 TB hard disk with the OS on a 128 GB SSD for fast boot.
 Overall it is a pretty good laptop with an above average battery life.

 Asus ROG G752

 HP is not a very popular choice for gaming laptops but the Omen series is special for its decent specs and unique features.
-The Omen series comes with two basic models – a 15 inch and a 17 inch laptop, however everything in both of these can be customized.
-There is a 4K display or a 1080p display, the GPU ranges from an Nvidia 950M to an Nvidia 965M.
+The Omen series comes with two basic models – a 15 inch and a 17-inch laptop, however, everything in both of these can be customized.
+There is a 4K display or a 1080p display, the GPU ranges from a Nvidia 950M to a Nvidia 965M.
 You also have choices for the CPU – from an Intel Core i3 to an i7, with a maximum of 16 GB of RAM.
-The price of course varies depending on what specifications you pick, but it is good to see some choice for once in a gaming laptop.
+The price, of course, varies depending on what specifications you pick, but it is good to see some choice for once in a gaming laptop.